c-bata/goptuna/README.md

 [![GoDoc](https://godoc.org/github.com/c-bata/goptuna?status.svg)](https://godoc.org/github.com/c-bata/goptuna)
 [![Go Report Card](https://goreportcard.com/badge/github.com/c-bata/goptuna)](https://goreportcard.com/report/github.com/c-bata/goptuna)

-Bayesian optimization framework for black-box functions, inspired by [Optuna](https://github.com/optuna/optuna).
+Distributed hyperparameter optimization framework, inspired by [Optuna](https://github.com/optuna/optuna).
-This library is not only for hyperparameter tuning of machine learning models.
+This library is particularly designed for machine learning, but everything will be able to optimize if you can define the objective function
-Everything will be able to optimize if you can define the objective function (e.g. Optimizing the number of goroutines of your server and the memory buffer size of the caching systems).
+(e.g. Optimizing the number of goroutines of your server and the memory buffer size of the caching systems).

-Goptuna currently supports following algorithms which are not only bayesian optimization algorithms but also including evolution strategy and bandit algorithms.
+Goptuna currently supports following algorithms:

 * Random search
 * TPE: Tree-structured Parzen Estimators [1]